celphin/RepeatOBserverV1/README.md

 <p align="right">(<a href="#getting-started">back to top</a>)</p>

+### Version changes

+Feb 20th, 2024 : The older Setup_Run_Repeats_preFeb20.sh may still work but it is ideal to rerun the program from scratch (i.e. reinstall library and delete folders).
+Changes include:
+- Ablity to run longer chromosomes in 400Mbp parts
+- An easier to use CGwalk and transform option
+- A changing in the output file structure and matching output documentation below
+- A list of the original chromosome names and what they have been renamed in the program
+- Summary plots showing all the chromosomes in one plot

+Note that you should not get any different results but restarting the program with the old script may no longer work.

 ### Basic run
 Download a copy of the Setup_Run_Repeats.sh script from this github repo into the directory that you want to run the code in.

    ```sh
 wget https://raw.githubusercontent.com/celphin/RepeatOBserverV1/main/Setup_Run_Repeats.sh
    ```